Lin Biao incident: Official Chinese narrative

 According to the Chinese government, Lin Biao was made aware that Mao no longer trusted him after the 9th Central Committee, and he harbored a strong desire to seize supreme power.
 In February 1971 Lin and his wife, Ye Qun (who was then a Politburo member), began to plot Mao's assassination.
 In March 1971, Lin's son, Lin Liguo (who was a senior Air Force officer) held a secret meeting with his closest followers at an Air Force base in Shanghai.
 At this meeting, Lin Liguo and his subordinates supposedly drafted a plan to organize a coup, titled "Project 571".
 In Chinese, "5-7-1" (五七一 (wǔqīyī)), is a homophone for "armed uprising" (武起义 (wǔqǐyì)).
 Later that March, the group met again to formalize the structure of command following the proposed coup.

 Mao was unaware of the coup plot, and, in August 1971, scheduled a conference for September to determine the political fate of Lin Biao.
 On 15 August, Mao left Beijing to discuss the issue with other senior political and military leaders in southern China.
 On 5 September, Lin received reports that Mao was preparing to purge him.
 On 8 September, Lin gave the order to his subordinates to proceed with the coup.

-Lin's subordinates planned to assassinate Mao by sabotaging his train before he returned to Beijing, but Mao unexpectedly changed his route on 11 September.
-Mao's bodyguards foiled several subsequent attempts on Mao's life, and Mao safely returned to Beijing in the evening of 12 September.
+Lin's subordinates planned to assassinate Mao by sabotaging his train before he returned to Beijing, but Mao unexpectedly changed his route on 11 September and Mao safely returned to Beijing in the evening of 12 September.
 By failing to assassinate Mao, Lin's coup attempt failed.